Anil Seth, Warrick Roseboom, Zoltán Dienes, and Peter Lush

 16. “It’s such a huge and influential field.
 How can it be wrong?”

 It is not a question of being ‘wrong’.
 It is a question of being open to enriched explanations, even if this makes experiments harder to do and casts doubt on previous interpretations.
 Our work has not broken the existing RHI controls.
 We have merely explained why they are not fit for purpose, and showed this to be the case.
 They would be unfit for purpose whether we had pointed it out or not.
 Zooming out, there have been many occasions in psychology where initially appealling but overly simplistic explanations have been found wanting.
 Ego depletion was a huge field.
 Mirror neurons were a huge topic.
 Sometimes, as a community, we fail to see the whole story.
 In fact we never see the whole story, and that is the point.
-The important thing is how we respond – by acknowledging and addressing the identified problems, or by persisting with problematic paradigms.
+The important thing is how we respond – by acknowledging and addressing the identified problems, or by persisting with problematic paradigms and interpretations.

 Barber, T. X., & Coules, J. (1959).
 Electrical skin conductance and galvanic skin response during “Hypnosis”.
 International journal of Clinical and Experimental Hypnosis, 7, 79-92.